-Since April 2020, we've achieved carbon neutrality for our corporate emissions' by sourcing 100 percent renewable electricity for Apple facilities, implementing energy efficiency, and securing high-quality carbon offsets for remaining emissions.
-While corporate emissions represent only a small portion of our overall emissions, this is an important step toward our broader goal of achieving carbon neutrality for all our products.
+Since April 2020, we've achieved carbon neutrality for our corporate emissions1 by sourcing 100 per cent renewable electricity for Apple facilities, implementing energy efficiency, and securing high-quality carbon offsets for remaining emissions.
+While corporate emissions represent only a small portion of our overall emissions, this is an important step towards our broader goal of achieving carbon neutrality for all our products.

-Reduced value chain emissions by over 45 percent
+Reduced value chain emissions by over 45 per cent

-We reduced our overall emissions across scopes 1, 2, and 32 by over 45 percent compared with our 2015 baseline year.
-We avoided over 28 million metric tons of emissions through reduction initiatives like transitioning our supply chain to renewable electricity and sourcing recycled content for our products.
+We reduced our overall emissions across scopes 1, 2 and 32 by over 45 per cent compared with our 2015 baseline year.
+We avoided over 28 million tonnes of emissions through reduction initiatives like transitioning our supply chain to renewable electricity and sourcing recycled content for our products.

-Called on Apple suppliers to decarbonize
+Called on Apple suppliers to decarbonise

-In October 2022, we urged our worldwide supply chain to decarbonize their entire Apple-related footprint by 2030, including their scope 1 and 2 emissions associated with Apple production.
-We also communicated that progress toward these goals will be a crucial part of the criteria we consider when awarding future business.
+In October 2022, we urged our worldwide supply chain to decarbonise their entire Apple-related footprint by 2030, including their scope 1 and 2 emissions associated with Apple production.
+We also communicated that progress towards these goals will be a crucial part of the criteria we consider when awarding future business.